-Each year, all Directors conduct a review and evaluation of the Board of Directors over the previous year.
-In addition, discussions attended only by Independent Outside Directors are held regularly, and in the event that an issue, etc. is raised there, it will be appropriately responded to and improved.
+Each year, all Directors conduct a review of activities of the Board of Directors and evaluate its effectiveness.
+In addition, discussions attended only by independent Outside Directors and meetings for independent Outside Directors to exchange opinions with the Chairman and the President & CEO are held regularly, and in the event that an issue, etc. is raised there, it will be appropriately responded to and improved.

-2. Matters concerning the Governance Committee, Nomination Committee, and Compensation Committee
+2. Matters Concerning the Governance Committee, Nomination Committee, and Compensation Committee

-MHC has established the Governance Committee, which consists of the Outside Directors, Representative Directors, etc., and has exchanged a wide range of opinions on the improvement of the Board of Directors' effectiveness and other matters regarding the Board of Directors, in order to work on the improvement of the soundness, transparency, and fairness of MHC's management.
+MHC has established the Governance Committee, consisting of the Outside Directors, Representative Directors, etc., which exchanges a wide range of opinions on the improvement of the Board of Directors' effectiveness and other matters regarding the Board of Directors, in order to work on the improvement of the soundness, transparency, and fairness of management.